GSA/ag-api/README.md

 ## Find Us

 A workspace for acquisition professionals and federal buyers to connect with resources, tools and each other to improve acquisition government-wide.
-[ACQUISITION GATEWAY] https://hallways.cap.gsa.gov/app/#/
+[ACQUISITION GATEWAY](https://hallways.cap.gsa.gov/app/#/).